arishaix/Lume/README.md

 🌸 Lumé – Beauty Service Booking Platform

-Lumé is a responsive web application designed for booking beauty services such as makeup, nails, and skincare.
+Lumé is a responsive web application designed for booking beauty services such as makeup and nails.
 It provides a smooth booking flow for clients and a powerful management dashboard for admins.

 🚀 Features